Angelina Pivarnick Shows Off Shoulders In Tight Red Top On Instagram

-Angelina Pivarnick showed off her shoulders in a tight red top on Instagram as she shared Easter Sunday wishes for her 1 million followers.
+Angelina Pivarnick displayed her shoulders in a formfitting red top on Instagram as she sent Easter wishes to her 1 million followers.
 The Jersey Shore: Family Vacation star looked flawless in the share, which was liked over 25,333 times and counting by her fans, who loved the striking image.

-In the photo, Angelina is positioned in front of a light-colored background.
-The setting appears to be in a bathroom, but it does not indicate if the images were taken in the home she shares with her husband of six months, Chris Larangeira.
+In the photo, Angelina was positioned in front of a light-colored background.
+The setting appeared to be a bathroom, but she didn’t indicate if the images were taken in the home she shares with her husband of six months, Chris Larangeira.

-Angelina shared good wishes towards her followers for a Happy Easter in the caption of the post, using several hashtags to drive home her point including the words “blessed” and “God is good.”
+Angelina wished her followers a Happy Easter in the caption of the post, using several hashtags to drive home her point, including “blessed” and “God is good.”

-The Staten Island, New York native is wearing a tight, red sweater that is cut across the top of her chest.
-Her shoulders are exposed and the formfitting, ribbed garment is snug across her breasts.
-The sleeves are clinging to her arms and end in long sleeves.
+The Staten Island, New York native was wearing a tight, red sweater that cut across the top of her chest.
+Her shoulders were exposed, and the formfitting, ribbed garment fit snugly across her breasts.
+The long sleeves clung to her arms down to her wrists.
+Angelina wore large hoop earrings but no other jewelry was visible.

-Her long, dark hair is worn straight and parted in the middle.
-It is made full by the use of extensions, a favorite beauty trick the reality star has admitted to wearing in an Instagram post for her October 2019 wedding to add fullness and drama.
+Her long, dark hair was straight and parted in the middle.
+Her tresses were made to look fuller with the help of hair extensions, a favorite beauty trick the reality star has admitted to using in an Instagram post.
+Angelina used extensions for her October 2019 wedding, and she relies on them to add fullness and volume.

-Angelina’s makeup uses heavily lined eyes and false lashes to add maximum drama.
-Tones of both dark and light shadow make her eyes pop.
-Her eyebrows are filled into the perfect arch shape.

-As for the rest of her makeup fashion, the reality star favored a light foundation, a darker blush to enhance her cheekbones and lightly lined and colored in lips.
-She paired that with oversized hoop earrings.
+Angelina’s makeup application included heavily lined eyes and false lashes for maximum drama.
+Tones of both dark and light shadow made her eyes pop, and her brows had a perfect arch.
+As for the rest of her makeup, the reality star favored a light foundation, a darker blush to enhance her cheekbones, and lightly lined and colored lips.

 Fans loved the overall look, sharing their feelings about her fashion statement in the comments section of the post.